chronosphereio/calyptia-fluent-linter-action/README.md

 _Make sure to commit the workflow to your repository._

-\_for more information about using workflows, take a look at\_ [github documentation](https://docs.github.com/en/actions/learn-github-actions/using-starter-workflows)
+_For more information about using workflows, take a look at\ [github documentation](https://docs.github.com/en/actions/learn-github-actions/using-starter-workflows)_

-If the options we have just described are not working out for you
+If the options we have just described are not working out for you try the [Manual approach](###Manual)

 ## Get Calyptia API Key